 And while I love Chicago (I even wrote a book about it) and The Local Tourist began as a guide to the city’s River North neighborhood, sometimes even I just need to get away.

-I’ve hand-picked some of my favorite places that are within a few hours’ drive of Chicago.
+I’ve hand-picked some of my favorite Midwest road trips from Chicago.
 If you’re looking for delightful towns with delicious food and drink, boutiques and artisan shops, intriguing history, outdoor adventures, natural beauty, and so much more, you’re sure to find your perfect road trip from Chicago.

 There may be affiliate links in this post, which means we may get a small commission.
 It’s at no extra cost to you and helps keep TLT free.
 Everybody wins!